Mr. Bill's Real Life Adventures

-Mr. Bill's Real Life Adventures is a 1986 comedy television film written by Walter Williams and directed by Jim Drake.
-The film was based on the "Mr. Bill" skits from the television show Saturday Night Live.
+Mr. Bill's Real Life Adventures is a short 1986 comedy television film written by Mel Sherer and Steve Granat, directed by Jim Drake, and based on characters created by Walter Williams (whose Super-8 films were the inspiration for the Mr. Bill sketches from the television show Saturday Night Live).
 Mr. Bill's Real Life Adventures premiered on the Showtime cable television network in the United States on September 11, 1986.